Sabina Selimovic and Samra Kesinovic

 Sabina Selimovic (c.
-16 February 1999 – ????), and Samra Kesinovic (c.
-25 September 1997 – ????), were two teenaged Austrian nationals who at the height of the ascendancy of the Islamic State of Iraq and the Levant militia's conquests in the Middle East in April 2014, abandoned their family homes in Central Europe and illicitly travelled to Syria to join it.
+16 February 1999 – unknown), and Samra Kesinovic (c.
+25 September 1997 – unknown), were two teenaged Austrian nationals who at the height of the ascendancy of the Islamic State of Iraq and the Levant militia's conquests in the Middle East in April 2014, abandoned their family homes in Central Europe and illicitly travelled to Syria to join it.
 Their actions drew substantial media commentary due to the ongoing media reports of en masse barbarity that the Islamic State forces were engaging in, and raised questions as to why people of European extraction would be drawn to such an entity.